Edmark’s Multi-billion Naira Project to Tackle Unemployment

 Also, he said that the firm has awarded the superstructure contract for the entire project to Al Mansour Engineering and Contracting Limited, noting that Al Mansour is a company with a long standing track record and he believes that by working with them, Edmark City will achieve greater heights as a superstructure with quality finish.

-Wapanio noted that the property stands in a prime location and prestigious address making it a great investment towards a more modern, serene and conducive lifestyle, adding, “with urbanisation rates, climbing globally pressure is mounting to make cities more efficient, using tech and innovation to manage the challenge of urban sustainability”.
+According to Wapanio, the property stands in a prime location and prestigious address making it a great investment towards a more modern, serene and conducive lifestyle, adding, “With urbanisation rates, climbing globally pressure is mounting to make cities more efficient, using tech and innovation to manage the challenge of urban sustainability.”

-Wapanio, explained that “Edmark city was designed and shaped to create a modern and sustainable urban environment for people to shop, work, live, play at the heart of a growing city of Lekki.
+Wapanio explained that “Edmark City was designed and shaped to create a modern and sustainable urban environment for people to shop, work, live, and play at the heart of a growing city of Lekki.”

 Ban Chai noted that as a means to give back to the people of Nigeria, Edmark remains in the country to continually contribute in infrastructural development and human resources, adding, “We see a long and bright future here.